 Prefab pans are mostly made of acrylic.
 They may also be made of fiberglass or composite materials, although these are often less common.
 Their costs are primarily driven by the pan’s size.

 |Composite||$300 - $600|

-Acrylic shower pans are generally the most common.
+Acrylic pans cost between $200 and $400 on average.
+They are generally the most common.
 They are made of tough and durable plastic, often with a textured, non-slip surface.
 They are usually white, but a few can be ordered in other colors.
 They may have a lip, or be barrier-free, and come in many sizes.
-They cost between $200 and $400 on average.

 Fiberglass shower pans are a lot less common than acrylic but are still a good choice.
+Prices range from $200 to $400 for these pans.
 They are very tough and durable and less likely to crack over long periods like acrylic.
 They are also lightweight and come in many sizes.
 They are mostly white but can be found in limited other colors as well.
-Prices range from $200 to $400.

-Composite shower pans are nice if you want a pan that closely resembles the look of stone.
+Composite shower pans cost between $300 and $600 on average.
+They are nice if you want a pan that closely resembles the look of stone.
 Composite pans are made with a mixture of resins and often quartz or another stone.
 They may have the look of marble or granite or a solid color.
 They come in several sizes and colors, all with a non-slip finish.
-They cost between $300 and $600 on average.

 If you opt for a tile-ready pan or a completely custom pan, it needs to be finished.
 This is done with tile measuring 2 inches or less.
 This is important because the tiles must slope to the drain.
 Tiles larger than 2 inches may crack rather than slope.
 Any floor-rated ceramic, porcelain, or glass tile can be used on a shower pan, and many types of stone can be used as well.